China accuses US of trying to block its development and demands that technology curbs be repealed | Law-Order

 Washington's "true purpose is to deprive China of its development rights and maintain its own hegemony," the Foreign Ministry said.

-Beijing has made similar comments after previous US trade restrictions but usually takes no action.
+At a fundraiser for his reelection campaign in Utah on Thursday, Biden mentioned the issue, saying "we have China to deal with" and calling that country "a ticking time bomb in many cases" while also making it clear he wasn't looking for a fight.

-As it imposes restrictions, the Biden administration is trying to revive US-Chinese relations that are at their lowest level in decades due to disputes over security, human rights, technology, Taiwan and Beijing's treatment of Hong Kong.
+"They've got some problems," Biden said.
+"And that's not good because when bad folks have problems they do bad things."
+He did not elaborate.
+The Biden administration has imposed sanctions while trying to revive US-Chinese relations that are at their lowest level in decades due to disputes over security, human rights, technology, Taiwan and Beijing's treatment of Hong Kong.

-Treasury Secretary Janet Yellen visited Beijing in July and said communication would increase but announced no agreements on disputes.

 Chinese leader Xi Jinping's government has announced only small steps to retaliate for Western tech restrictions, possibly to avoid disrupting a multibillion-dollar campaign to create its own processor chip, artificial intelligence and other technology industries.